BrianSturgis/JanWeek2Project/README.md

 - using git commands clone to local repo or click "download" and unpack on machine

 ## GIT HUB PAGES LINK
+- this application is currently not avail on gh pages.

 ## Stretch goals
 - animated UI